 Best Periodontist in Lahore

 We specialize in the early diagnosis prevention, and treatment of Gum disease.
 Gingivitis is inflammation of gums caused by plaque and bad oral hygiene, if not treated, it leads to periodontal disease causing pain, mobility and loss of teeth.
 Our hygienist along with general dentist is trained in diagnosing gums disease and referring it to our periodontist.
+Dr. Shahzad Mirza is one of the Best Periodontists in Lahore, Pakistan, and providing the best periodontist services in Lahore.

 What Causes Gum Disease?